Lego Juniors: Retirement of branding

-In 2019, The Lego Group announced that they will be retiring the "Lego Juniors" branding and replace it with "4+".
+On October 22, 2018, The Lego Group announced that they would be retiring the "Lego Juniors" branding on December 31, 2018 and replacing it with "4+" in 2019.
 The Lego Group cited the reason as to make it easier for children to see which sets were meant for their age range.
 The Lego Juniors theme remains, however, boxes do not feature the logo and feature an all-colors design.

 Awards and nominations

 In 2015, Lego Juniors was awarded "Toy of the Year" and also "Preschool Toy of the Year" by the Toy Association.